 Whether aded in the kitchen or served at the table, spices and condiments are the final layer of flavor in a bowl of ramen.

-Togarashi is Japanese chili powder.
+Togarashi is Japanese chile powder.
 It typically comes in two forms.
-Ichimi togarashi is straight-up ground hot roasted chili, while shichimi or nanami togarashi is a spice blend made with chili, dried orange peel, sesame seed, nori, hemp, sansho (Sichuan) pepper, and ginger.
+Ichimi togarashi is straight-up ground hot roasted chile, while shichimi or nanami togarashi is a spice blend made with chile, dried orange peel, sesame seed, nori, hemp, sansho (Sichuan) pepper, and ginger.
 It's sprinkled on tableside.

 Sansho pepper is the Japanese version of the mouth-numbing aromatic Sichuan peppercorns from China.
 It's more common as a condiment for broiled eel, but you'll occasionally find it on the table at ramen shops.

-Yuzukosho is a spice paste made with salted chili peppers and the rind of the yuzu, a japanese citrus fruit.
+Yuzukosho is a spice paste made with salted chile peppers and the rind of the yuzu, a Japanese citrus fruit.
 It's used to flavor light broths and is usually added in the kitchen.

 Black or white pepper.